- Application Deadline:March 1, November 1

 - Get to know different peoples, cultures and religions

-- Gain skills and knowledge from up to seven social science disciplines
+- Gain skills and knowledge from a variety of social science subjects

 - Learn to apply the scientific method and how to collect and analyze data